- Forest Avenue School

-Superintendent Corner Column - Why Your Vote on Mental Health Matters
+Superintendent Corner Column - Why Your Vote on Full Day Kindergarten Is Important

 Superintendent Corner Column

-On November 6, 2018, the Verona community will have an opportunity to cast an important vote that would increase funding to the Verona Public Schools to invest in social emotional learning by increasing mental health programming and professional staffing at the elementary level.
+On November 6, 2018, the Verona community will have an opportunity to cast an important vote that would increase funding to the Verona Public Schools to invest in full day kindergarten through a commitment to increased staffing at the elementary level.
 If approved by the community, full day kindergarten would begin in January 2019.
 In each subsequent year, full day kindergarten would become a full year program beginning in September and ending in June.

 Our teachers, administrators, and staff cultivate an environment that creates excitement for learning.
 We are fortunate to be able to create rigorous, academic environments with a diverse and robust curricula.
 The achievement of our students depends on it.
-Enhancing mental health programming supports student social and emotional development and is a key component to teaching and learning the whole child.
-We are committed to nurturing and developing all children, to sustain a positive culture and climate throughout our entire learning community; in our schools, in our community, and in your homes.
+Our teachers and support staff carry out meaningful and exemplary work with our children each and every day.
+It is encouraging that our children experience strong programs and educators who are dedicated to our students.

 - The reduction in State aid amounts to a cumulative loss of $5.6 million to the Verona Public Schools since 2011.
 This fact translates into less funding to develop programs and expand staffing in our schools.

-- This loss in State aid equates to a loss of $705,000 per year on average.
+- This reduction in State aid equates to a loss of $705,000 per year on average.